sebastien/select.js/README.md

 	- `selector` is expected to be a string
 	- the resulting selection will be flat (ie. an array of node)

+Selection.first()

+:	Returns a new selection made of thefirst nodeof this selection.
+If the
+		selection is empty or made of 1 node, this function is transparent.

+Selection.last()

+:	Returns a new selection made of thelast nodeof this selection.
+If the
+		selection is empty or made of 1 node, this function is transparent.

+Selection.eq(index:Integer)

+:	Returns a new selection made of thenode at the given `index`.
+		if `index` is negative, then the index will be relative to the end of the nodes array.
+If the index is out of the node array bounds, the `Empty` selection is returned.

 Main function
 -------------